ziggy73701/TV-show-status-for-Kometa/README.md

 - **sonarr_url:** Change if needed.
 - **sonarr_api_key:** Can be found in Sonarr under settings => General => Security.
 - **skip_unmonitored:** Default `true` will skip a show if the upcoming season/episode is unmonitored.
+- **utc_offset:** Set the [UTC timezone](https://en.wikipedia.org/wiki/List_of_UTC_offsets) offset. e.g.: LA: -8, New York: -5, Amsterdam: +1, Tokyo: +9, etc

+>[!NOTE]
+> Some people may run their server on a different timezone (e.g. on a seedbox), therefor the script doesn't convert the air dates to your machine's local timezone.
+Instead, you can enter the utc offset you desire.

 </br>

 For each category, you can change the relevant settings: